IBM-Cloud/ansible-collection-ibm/docs/ibm_app_route.rst

 Parameters
 ----------

-  port (False, int, None)
-    The port of the route.
-Supported for domains of TCP router groups only.

   path (False, str, None)
     The path for a route as raw text.Paths must be between 2 and 128 characters.Paths must start with a forward slash '/'.Paths must not contain a '?'